How to protect a bird feeder from rats and squirrels - 8 easy ways to keep them at bay this winter

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.

-One of the easiest ways to feed the birds this winter, without having to worry about your bird feeder, is to ramp up the food on offer.
+One of the easiest ways to feed the birds this winter, without having to worry about pesky rats or squirrels stealing their food, is to ramp up the food on offer - but not just with bird seed.
+Yes, certain plants can also offer a whole host of sustenance for your flying friends.

 'Ensure that your garden or green space is as wildlife-friendly as possible, with lots of natural food sources,' says Thomas Hibbert, bird expert at The Wildlife Trusts.